Collections teaching: options, resources and booking

 More details about this service can be found here.

-We can offer scans of collection material at an appropriate resolution for use in virtual teaching sessions.
+We can offer to scan collection material and add it to the Virtual Reading Room for use in teaching sessions.
 This will enable students to remotely examine items – for example, in close analysis exercises.
-Images will be provided through secure electronic networks.

 Running live sessions

 Collections staff can connect live into virtual sessions to provide: